vrgamestudio/vrgamestudio.github.io/_posts/2020-11-17-VR-Game-Studio-Website-Created.md

   To be honest, over the last year or so all the big tech platforms I deal with have driven me to the edge of dispair at one time or another, to some degree.
 </p>
 <p>
-	With amazon it was poor old Botty Bird getting rejected time and again and eventually I had to send them a legally signed letter stating i had the rights to publish it.
+	With amazon it was poor old Botty Bird getting rejected time and again and eventually I had to send them a legally signed letter stating I had the rights to publish it.
 </p>
 <p>
 	With Google it's one thing after another, all the time, the very latest being they've completely deleted my Space Invader 7 trial app without warning, seemingly because it dares have the same logo as the game it is a Trial for.
-That's it, no letting me change anything, just deleted, start again, nothing I can do.
+That's it, no letting me change anything, just deleted, start again, nothing I can do, no one I can talk to, no test of reasonableness.
 </p>
 <p>
 	And then there is dear old Microsoft.
 Dismissing Space Invader 7 for a full xbox release, out of hand, twice and now refusing to engage with me when i ask about their reporting statistics,